What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the nonrelativistic regime

 \subsection{A worked out example}

 In the nonrelativistic regime, {\it i.e.}, when the energy of the particle is $E=mc^2+\mathcal{E}$ such that $mc^2\gg\mathcal{E}$, it is well known that the KGE in Minkowski spacetime reduces to the Schr\"odinger equation for a free particle \cite{Greiner}.
-On the other hand, one can easily obtain the nonrelativistic approximation for the KGE in the Schwarzschild spacetime.
-In such a spacetime the central mass $M$ deforms only the Minkowski metric components $\eta_{00}$ and $\eta_{11}$.
-These become, respectively, $g_{00}=-(1-2GM/c^2r)$ and $g_{11}=-1/g_{00}$, where $r$ is the radial distance from the central mass.
-The nonrelativistic approximation of the KGE within such a spacetime ---\! and for a small central mass $M$\! --- is the Schr\"odinger equation in which the wavefunction is coupled to the central Newtonian gravitational potential $V(r)=GM/r$.
-We would like now to find out the form of the Schr\"odinger equation in the conformal spacetime based on a nonrelativistic approximation of Eq.\,(\ref{ConfKG}).
+We would like now to find the form of the Schr\"odinger equation in a conformal spacetime.

-According to Eq.\,(\ref{ConfKG}), the wavefunction $\tilde{\varphi}(x)$ that satisfies the KGE in a spacetime of metric $g_{\mu\nu}=\Omega^2\eta_{\mu\nu}$, obtained by conformally transforming the Minkowski spacetime, obeys in the latter the following equation,
+According to Eq.\,(\ref{ConfKG}), the wavefunction $\tilde{\varphi}(x)$ that satisfies the KGE in a spacetime of metric $g_{\mu\nu}=\Omega^2\eta_{\mu\nu}$, obtained by conformally transforming the Minkowski spacetime, obeys in the latter the following equation: